MartijnvanPraag/intune-diagnostics/docs/OAUTH_SETUP_CHECKLIST.md

 ## 🚨 Troubleshooting

+### Issue: "AADSTS50194: Application is not configured as a multi-tenant application"
+**Fix**: Your app is single-tenant.
+The configuration has been updated to use your tenant-specific endpoint instead of `/common`.
+No action needed.

 ### Issue: "AADSTS50011: Redirect URI mismatch"
 **Fix**: Add exact redirect URI to Entra App → Authentication → Redirect URIs